thisisjanelles/thisisjanelles.github.io/_posts/2018-03-24-using-azure-functions-to-call-the-azure-custom-vision-service-and-connect-to-cosmosdb-part-2-2.md

 For the function itself, we luckily didn't have to start completely from scratch and referenced some useful documentation from Microsoft on [how to use the Custom Vision Service prediction endpoint](https://docs.microsoft.com/en-us/azure/cognitive-services/custom-vision-service/use-prediction-api) to test images programmatically with the classifier we trained earlier.

+Our function code is shown below with the modifications we made to the documentation sample code.

 ~~~
 public class AutoFunction
     {
         [FunctionName("AutoFunction")]
         public static IActionResult Run([HttpTrigger(AuthorizationLevel.Function, "get", "post", Route = null)]HttpRequest req, TraceWriter log) {

+            // Passing in the image URL, in our case, it was a url to a file uploaded in Azure Blob Storage (done by different members of our team)
             string imageFileURL = req.Query["imageFileURL"]; ;
             var webClient = new WebClient();
             byte[] imageBytes = webClient.DownloadData(imageFileURL);